 Speakers and panels

-Below, you will find information about the keynote speakers, panels and panelists of the African Education Festival in Accra, Ghana.
+Below, you will find information about the panels and speakers of the African Education Festival in Accra, Ghana.

 Dr Patrick Awuah